 The problem that comes in when choosing to follow a store-based clustering strategy is that you’re disregarding an important fact.
 That fact is this: your categories should be treated differently so that you can cater for your target market.

 Of course, that doesn’t mean that stores shouldn’t use this strategy.
 Remember, this isn’t about pointing out which strategy is right and which is wrong.
 This is rather about presenting options.

 For example, if you’re a small retailer group who has a number of stores that are all both similar in size and have the same range of products, this strategy is worth considering.

 While your store-based clustering strategy takes a high-level view, it is your category-based clustering strategy that zooms in on specifics.
 These ‘specifics’ are, of course, your categories.

 As you can see below (also depicted in the infographic that follows) we’ve taken the same eight stores as above.
 But instead of grouping them by store, we’ve grouped them by category.

 The difference should be plain to see.
 What you have are eight stores that are all different in terms of categories.
 That’s even though all stores are part of the same retail group.

 Of course, that means that this strategy is a lot more complicated and implementing it in-store does take time and effort.
 But that’s the point of following this strategy.
 In choosing to follow it, you’re able to cater for different markets.

 For example, Store 1 and Store 2 have a completely different target market when it comes to the Haircare category.
-Instead of simply providing the same range of products for that category, they’ve gone deeper to look at which products are selling so they can stock more of it.
-As a result, they’re able to provide a more personalised shopping experience for their customers.
+Instead of simply providing the same range of products for that category, they’ve gone deeper to look at which products are selling so they can stock more of them.
+As a result, they’re able to provide a more personalized shopping experience for their customers.